Viscomsoft/AI-Face-Detection-SDK-ActiveX/README.md

 Install Viscomsoft AI Face Detection SDK ActiveX Installer from  http://www.viscomsoft.com/products/face-detection

-Highlights
+<b>Highlights</b>

-Support multiple face detection from BMP, JPEG, PNG, TIFF file.
+1. Support multiple face detection from BMP, JPEG, PNG, TIFF file.

-Count people by detecting faces in images , which can be applied to foot traffic or attendance statistics for retail establishments, airports and schools.
+2. Count people by detecting faces in images , which can be applied to foot traffic or attendance statistics for retail establishments, airports and schools.

-Support detect frontal face, profile face, frontal face tilted clock-wise and counter-clock-wise, left side and right side profile face.
+3. Support detect frontal face, profile face, frontal face tilted clock-wise and counter-clock-wise, left side and right side profile face.

-Support use Equalize Histogram to enhance contrast when the face is not clear.
+4. Support use Equalize Histogram to enhance contrast when the face is not clear.

-Support output JPEG, PNG file with rectangles drawn around faces found in image.
+5. Support output JPEG, PNG file with rectangles drawn around faces found in image.

-Support get the position of detected faces.
+6. Support get the position of detected faces.

-Support set how many neighbors each candidate rectangle should have to retain it.
+7. Support set how many neighbors each candidate rectangle should have to retain it.

-Support set minimum possible object size.
+8. Support set minimum possible object size.
 Objects smaller than that are ignored.

-Support set maximum possible object size.
+9. Support set maximum possible object size.
 Objects larger than that are ignored.

-Include VB.Net 2019, VB.Net 2010, C# 2019, C# 2010, Visual Basic 6, Visual C , Visual Foxpro, Delphi Sample code.
+10. Include VB.Net 2019, VB.Net 2010, C# 2019, C# 2010, Visual Basic 6, Visual C , Visual Foxpro, Delphi Sample code.

-Compatible with any programming language that supports ActiveX (Access, Visual C , Visual Basic , Visual Foxpro, Delphi, .Net, etc.)
+11. Compatible with any programming language that supports ActiveX (Access, Visual C , Visual Basic , Visual Foxpro, Delphi, .Net, etc.)

-Royalty free distribution of the OCX file.
+12. Royalty free distribution of the OCX file.